What is Gynecomastia?

 Gynecomastia or Gyno involves the development of excess breast tissue, also known as “man boobs” or “moobs: which can result in significant embarrassment and loss of self-confidence.
-Gynecomastia surgery or male breast reduction is designed to treat this condition.
+Gynecomastia surgery, or gyno surgery is designed to treat this condition.
 Several different techniques can be used to contour, sculpt and flatten the chest depending on the severity of the condition.
 Combination treatment using liposuction and/or surgical excision is commonly recommended to eliminate glandular tissue and excess fat that may have accumulated in the chest area.

 RELATED: Gynecomastia Surgery FAQs – Q&As about Male Breast Reduction